When I wanted to stand up to the principal

 While I felt it was right to stand up for what I believed in, I knew there was probably a better way to do it.
 And I was confident I could find this better way by praying.

 As I prayed, it was also helpful to consider how Christ Jesus stood up for what was right.
-For example, when an angry mob brought to Jesus a woman they wanted to kill with stones for the sin she’d committed, demanding to know what he thought, “Jesus stooped down, and with his finger wrote on the ground, as though he heard them not.”
-When the people continued asking, he answered, “He that is without sin among you, let him first cast a stone at her” (see John 8:3–11).
+For example, when religious officials brought to Jesus a woman they wanted to kill with stones for the sin she’d committed, demanding to know what he thought, “Jesus stooped down, and with his finger wrote on the ground, as though he heard them not.”
+When they continued asking, he answered, “He that is without sin among you, let him first cast a stone at her” (see John 8:3–11).

 Gracious Spirit, dwell with me: